Skip to content

 Plymouth (Efford) Cemetery

 The cemetery at Efford was opened in 1907 to accommodate the growing town of Plymouth.
 There are 447 Commonwealth war graves in the war cemetery.
-338 date from the First World War, while a further 109 are those of Second World War servicemen and women.
-Some of the earliest war graves here, dating from September 1914, are those of the 3rd Battalion, Sherwood Foresters (Notts and Derby Regiment) who were stationed in Plymouth shortly after the outbreak of war.
+338 date from the First World War, while a further 109 are graves of Second World War servicemen and women.
+Some of the earliest burials here, dating from September 1914, are those of the 3rd Battalion, Sherwood Foresters (Notts and Derby Regiment) who were stationed in Plymouth shortly after the outbreak of war.
 There are also twelve war graves of non-Commonwealth nationalities, including 10 Greek seamen who died in 1916.

 Find the casualties commemorated here